 Olives are an excellent source of fat in an emergency.
 I eat them right out of the can or on a salad.

-Check the fat content on whatever olives you decide to purchase, as they differ by olive type and brand.
+Check the fat content on whatever olives you purchase, as they differ by olive type and brand.

-Canned olives are at peak quality within the first two years; after that, they may decline in flavor, texture, and nutritional value.
+Canned olives are at peak quality within the first two years; they may decline in flavor, texture, and nutritional value.

 Realistically, I can see olives lasting years beyond the best by date.